DamienCassou/auth-source-pass/README.md

 service name) at the end of the filename: e.g., `host:443.gpg` or `host:imap.gpg`.

+The separator string (default: colon) between host and port number can be customized by `auth-source-pass-port-separator` variable.

 Be aware that the .gpg extension is added automatically by the `pass` utility.
 You should not include that in the name when you create the entry.
 For example to create a multi-line entry with `pass`: